CGuard: Efficient Spatial Safety for C: Evaluation

 To measure the execution time, we took the median of five runs for every benchmark.
 To report the memory overhead, we used the ``Maximum resident set size'' reported by ``/usr/bin/time -v'' command.
 We used the geometric mean to compute the average overhead.
 For the server experiment, we ran the client on a different machine (with a 1-Gbps network card) and directly connected both the machines.
 For scalability experiments, we disabled CPU cores using the CPU hotplug feature in the Linux kernel.
-For native results, we used the unmodified version of the {\tt LLVM-10.0.0} compiler and the {\tt JEMALLOC-5.2.1} allocator that we have used for our implementation.
-We compiled all our benchmarks with the O3 optimization level.
+For native results, we used the unmodified version of the {\tt LLVM-10.0.0} compiler and the {\tt JEMALLOC-5.2.1} allocator that we have used for our implementation. \piyus{In our configuration for the native run, we used ``-fsanitize=address'' flag to generate the results for AddressSanitizer \cite{addresssanitizer}.
+We disabled the memory leak detection feature of AddressSantizer because we could not run some benchmarks due to memory leaks.} We compiled all our benchmarks with the O3 optimization level.
 The {\tt GeoMean} label in our graphs represents the geometric mean average.